 - Commercial Umbrella: Also called an excess liability policy, commercial umbrella insurance provides an added layer of protection beyond the limits of your underlying policies.
-It’s important to remember that all underlying policies are kept up to date during the effective term of your commercial umbrella insurance.
+It’s important to remember that all underlying policies must be kept up to date during the effective term of your commercial umbrella insurance.

 - Directors/Officers Liability: Protection for your company and the directors of your company against claims from stockholders, employees, and clients.
-Directors can be held legally responsible for acts of the company and often demand the protection of a D&O policy.
+Directors can be held legally responsible for acts of the company and often demand this protection.

 Optional Coverage Enhancements

-- Equipment breakdown: Often excluded from a standard commercial policy, this optional coverage covers all electronics systems including computers and telephone systems.
+- Equipment breakdown: Covers all electronics systems including computers and telephone systems.
 Protection includes coverage for direct damage, expediting expenses, and business interruption.

 - Business Income and Extra Expense: Business income coverage provides the business with lost income during the interruption of business due to a covered claim.
 Extra expense coverage provides funds for the added costs of the continuation of normal operations until repairs are completed.

-- Law and Ordinance: This coverage provides protection for when a substantial part of the building is destroyed and local ordinances require the undamaged portions to be demolished and rebuild to meet business codes.
+- Law and Ordinance: Protection for when a substantial part of the building is destroyed and local ordinances require the undamaged portions to be demolished and rebuilt to meet business codes.

-- Water Backup of Sewers and Drains: This optional coverage pays for damages resulting from a backed up drain or sump pump.
+- Water Backup of Sewers and Drains: Pays for damages resulting from a backed up drain or sump pump.

-- Blanket Insurance: This coverage provides blanket insurance for multiple properties with a single agreed limit for all properties that are scheduled locations.
+- Blanket Insurance: Covers multiple properties with a single agreed limit for all properties.

 - Flood and Earthquake: Flood and earthquake coverage are typically excluded from commercial policies, but are available as buyback coverage and priced according to requested limits.

-- Hired and Non-owned Auto Liability: Essential coverage that provides liability protection for employees using vehicles for business purposes that are not owned by the business.
+- Hired and Non-owned Auto Liability: Liability protection for employees using vehicles for business purposes that are not owned by the business.

-In terms of the insurance amount, getting adequate insurance coverage is essential to protect your property investments.
-Thus, we will work with you to run a replacement cost calculation to determine your property’s actual replacement value.
+In terms of the insurance coverage amount, we can run replacement cost calculations for you.
 As for personal property coverage, you will need to make a list of all the possessions that you want to cover in your policy.
 From there, we can help you determine a sufficient amount to cover all your belongings.

 Best Landlord Insurance and Rates in Massachusetts

-What is considered to be the best landlord insurance may differ from one person to another since each client has unique needs.
-Premium costs may also vary based on your property’s value and condition, so you must compare rates based on the coverage inclusions, price, and company reputation.
-If you are unfamiliar with landlord insurance in Massachusetts, you can look at some of our partnered insurance carriers and their policies.
+What is considered “best” landlord insurance differs from one person to another since each client has unique needs.
+Premium costs vary based on your property’s value and condition, so you must compare rates based on the coverage inclusions, price, and company reputation.

-If you have multiple rental properties and have been a landlord for several years, American Modern is one of the well-known insurance companies that has been around for over 50 years now.
-You can get a single policy to cover for 10 or more properties, including those up to 80 years of age.
-However, even if you are only starting in the landlord business, you can still find a simple policy to suit properties in good condition.
+If you have multiple rental properties and have been a landlord for several years, consider American Modern.
+They have been around for over 50 years now.
+You can get a single policy to cover 10 or more properties, including those up to 80 years of age.

 If you want lots of flexibility in personalizing your landlord policy, you can opt for Safeco’s landlord insurance.
-The company can cover up to 16 units and offers a wide range of coverage options, so you can get the maximum protection you need.
+The company can cover up to 16 units and offers a wide range of coverage options.
 Besides personal property, liability, and lawsuit protection, you can also get limited liability coverage (LLC) to separate your rental properties from your personal assets.

 The companies above are only some of the insurance providers that we represent.
-Rest assured, our team will take the time to learn about your insurance needs to connect you with the company best suited for your needs.
+Rest assured, our team will take the time to learn about your insurance needs to connect you with the company best suited for you.

 Get Insurance Coverage